+Employee engagement.
 We conduct regular confidential surveys of our employees to determine employee satisfaction and to identify areas of employee engagement that require management attention.
-A fundamental question that senior leadership weighs heavily is "I would recommend this company as a great place to work".
-Approximately 69% of respondents answered favorably in the most recent employee survey from the fourth quarter of 2023.
+A question that is asked as part of these surveys is, "How happy are you working at the Company?"
+Approximately 79% of respondents answered favorably in the most recent employee survey from the last half of 2024.

 Leadership compensation and retention.
-Our philosophy is that compensation should aim to align the goals of management with the interests of the Company and its stockholders and attract and retain talented people with the skills to help the Company achieve its goals.
-Toward these ends, we seek to provide a competitive level of compensation that balances rewards for both short-term performance and longer-term value creation, promotes accountability, incentivizes and rewards both corporate and individual performance without encouraging imprudent risk taking.
+Our philosophy is that compensation should aim to align the goals of management with the long-term strategy of the Company and the interests of its stockholders and to attract, retain and develop talented people.
+Toward these ends, we seek to provide a competitive level of compensation that rewards for both short-term performance and longer-term value creation, promotes accountability, incentivizes individual performance aligned with long-term strategy.
 This philosophy drives all aspects of officer compensation, including our base pay guidelines, annual incentives, and grants of long-term equity-based compensation awards.
 A substantial portion of each of our executive officer's compensation is at risk.
 Annual succession planning for senior leadership is overseen by our Board of Directors, including development plans for the next level of our senior leaders.
-Annual talent reviews focus on both high performers as well as those with high potential to keep our pipeline of tomorrow's leaders full.
+Annual talent and succession reviews focus on both high performers as well as those with high potential to keep our pipeline of tomorrow's leaders full.

-Diversity and inclusion.
+Development and opportunity.
 As a franchisor, human capital development and opportunity are foundational elements of our business model.
-Diversity and inclusion permeate our networks as we offer motivated entrepreneurs from diverse backgrounds in over 110 countries and territories the opportunity to be successful small business owners in real estate.
+These attributes permeate our networks as we offer motivated entrepreneurs from diverse backgrounds in over 110 countries and territories the opportunity to be successful small business owners in real estate.
 Moreover, we have been a leader in expanding opportunities for women within real estate since our founding almost 50 years ago.
-In our early days, one of the keys to our initial success was an intentional decision to target women to join our RE/MAX network as real estate agents, which helped create professional opportunities for women in a traditionally male-dominated industry at the time.
+In our early days, one of the keys to our initial success was an intentional decision to target women to join our RE/MAX network as real estate agents, which helped create professional opportunities for women in a traditionally maledominated industry at the time.
 Through the years, we have made leadership opportunities for women a priority within our organization.
-For example, in the history of the Company, two of our seven CEOs have been women, and today, two of our six executive officers and six of our 11 board members are female.
-Globally, approximately 48% of our RE/MAX franchises have at least one female owner and 53% of RE/MAX agents are women, as of December 31, 2023.
-We have an ongoing commitment to diversity and inclusion and continue to expand our efforts around this important topic.
-This commitment is reflected in our Board of Directors.
-To ensure our affiliates as well as our employees are informed, educated and engaged, we infuse education on diversity and inclusion at key Company events and routinely promote educational resources.
-RE/MAX has partnered with multiple industry advocacy groups that promote diversity and equality in homeownership.
-These partnerships include providing financial support in their efforts, participating in panel discussions at their events, attending national and chapter educational sessions, and much more.
+For example, in the history of the Company, two of our seven CEOs have been women, and today, three of our nine executive officers and five of our 10 board members are female.
+Globally, approximately 49% of our RE/MAX franchises have at least one female owner and 53% of RE/MAX agents are women, as of December 31, 2024.
+We continue to partner with multiple industry advocacy groups that promote diversity and equality in homeownership.